 Biological diversity is critical for the maintenance of tropical ecosystems.
 Each species in the forest plays a fundamental role in the maintenance of the forest ecosystem.
 The tree species diversity is fundamental to total rainforest biodiversity (Cannon et al.,1998).
 It has been broadly accepted that species distribution and structure and their response to environmental factors are core concepts for ecological study (Amissah et al., 2014).
-The threat tree species as a result of human activities has increased today (Adeseko et al., 2023. ).
+The threat tree species as a result of human activities has increased today (Adeseko et al., 2023).
 In southwestern Nigeria, for instance, states like Ondo and Ekiti, which once had dense and species-rich forests, are experiencing forest loss at an alarming rate (Adekunle, 2006).
 According to satellite-based monitoring, the deforestation rate in the region is approximately 1.36% per annum (Salami, 2006), indicating a pressing need for conservation and sustainable forest management efforts.
-The degradation of forest ecosystems not only leads to a reduction in tree species diversity but also disrupts the intricate ecological processes and interactions that sustain forest health (Adeseko et al., 2023; .Akinbowale et al., 2020).
+The degradation of forest ecosystems not only leads to a reduction in tree species diversity but also disrupts the intricate ecological processes and interactions that sustain forest health (Adeseko et al., 2023; Akinbowale et al., 2020).
 Despite the ecological and socio-economic importance of tree species diversity, there is a notable lack of comprehensive data on the current status and trends of tree diversity in Nigeria’s tropical forests.
 Existing inventories are often outdated, limited in scope, or focused on specific regions, making it difficult to assess the broader patterns and drivers of biodiversity loss (Adekunle et al., 2014; Daramola et al., 2021).
 Moreover, the encroachment of invasive species, selective logging, and changes in land use have led to shifts in species composition, often favoring generalist or fast-growing species at the expense of rare or endemic trees.

 Understanding tree species diversity is essential for informing conservation strategies and policy interventions (Adekunle, 2006).
 Accurate and up-to-date information on species richness, distribution, and abundance can guide the designation of protected areas, restoration efforts, and the sustainable management of forest resources.
 It also provides a baseline for assessing the impacts of environmental change and human activities on forest ecosystems.
 In the context of global climate change, maintaining diverse tree communities is particularly important for enhancing forest adaptability and mitigating greenhouse gas emissions through carbon storage (Malhi, 2010; Akinbowale et al., 2022).
 Efforts to conserve tree species diversity in Nigeria face several challenges, including weak institutional capacity, inadequate funding, and limited public awareness.
 Forest policies and regulations are often poorly enforced, and many forest reserves suffer from illegal logging, agricultural encroachment, and infrastructural development.
 Community participation in forest management remains low, despite evidence that involving local stakeholders can significantly improve conservation outcomes (Tole, 2010).
 To address these challenges, there is a need for integrated approaches that combine scientific research, policy reform, community engagement, and sustainable land-use practices.
 This study seeks to assess the tree species diversity and abundance in selected Nigerian tropical forests, and their distribution patterns.
 By highlighting the ecological implications of tree diversity loss, the study aims to contribute to ongoing efforts to promote sustainable forest management and biodiversity conservation in Nigeria.
 The findings are expected to provide valuable insights for policymakers, conservationists, and forest managers in developing effective strategies to preserve the rich tree biodiversity that characterizes Nigeria's tropical rainforests.